 Multifidi are special in their overlapping, multi-stranded configuration.
 They are somewhat variable, but generally, they originate on the transverse of a vertebra, skip two vertebrae and attach to the 2-4 vertebrae above that.
 These illustrations show the typical configuration of a single cervical multifidus and the overlapping configuration of multifidi in the lamina groove.

 There are exceptions to the typical structure, and cervical multifidi are included.
 They originate on C5-C7 and insert on C2-C5, leaving some with single strands that only skip over one vertebra.
 This second pic shows a configuration of how the multifidi overlap to create a thick, complex muscular structure that moves vertebrae in relation to each other.
-Rotatores lay under the multifidi and semispinalis lays above the multifidi but the bulk of muscle in the lamina groove is made of the multifidi.
+Rotatores lay under the multifidi, and semispinalis muscles lay above the multifidi, but the bulk of muscle in the lamina groove is made of the multifidi.

-There are a number of trigger points that refer pain at the base of the head and stiffen the neck.
+There are other trigger points that refer pain at the base of the head and stiffen the neck.
 Like cervical multifidi, most of them cross the joints between the occiput and C2.
 Resolving displaced vertebrae that create a bind in the upper cervicals is key in most cases of neck pain.

 Cervical multifidi can create some restriction in rotating the neck but the muscles that primarily restrict turning of the head are levator scapula, upper trapezius, splenius cervicis and obliquus capitis.
 When there is a severe restriction in turning, it indicates that more than one of these muscles is involved.